flix/book/src/effects-and-handlers.md

 In this case, the order of handlers does not matter, but in the general case the order may matter.

-## Limitations

-The technology preview has some limitations.
-We are working on lifting these.

 ### Polymorphic Effects

 The Flix effect system does not yet support polymorphic effects.
 For example, if we declare: